wan-iqra/training-1/README.md

 # training-1
 My first pet project in data science

 This is my first :one: attempt in data science to create my own :man: personal project.
-Hopefully I can learn a lot from this effor :happiness:
+Hopefully I can learn a lot from this effort :love: